+Accelerated Reader may be used by select sites for reading motivation.
 Required AR goals and books shall be equally divided into the four grading periods.
-Students shall set reading goals to achieve appropriate levels.
+Students should set reading goals to achieve appropriate levels.

-AR points and individualized reading goals shall be monitored by every classroom teacher.
+AR points and individualized reading goals may be monitored by every classroom teacher.

 - Students may be required to fill out a reading log daily.
 Parents shall monitor and initial the log. - Teachers shall develop a system to keep track of the number of books/pages read.
-The number of books/pages read shall be included in the reading grade.
-Consistency in grading shall be maintained at each grade level.
-Teachers need to conduct daily mini-conferences to view students' reading logs.
+Teachers should monitor student progress towards their goal.